Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics: Proof of Theorem

 \section{Proof of Theorem~\ref{theofocusing}}

 We now turn to the proof of Theorem~\ref{theofocusing}.
 We will in fact derive it from Theorem~\ref{lemma}.
-This was inspired by an argument of Kempf~\cite{Kempf} for reducing~$S$-instability to instability; Kempf credits Mumford for the argument.
+This was inspired by an argument of Kempf~\cite{Kempf} for reducing $S$-instability to instability; Kempf credits Mumford for the argument.

-We consider~$(y_n)_{n\in\N}$, $\Omega$, $\rho$ and~$v$ as in the statement and prove the equivalence.
+We consider $(y_n)_{n\in\N}$, $\Omega$, $\rho$ and $v$ as in the statement and prove the equivalence.

-We first remark that the veracity of each of property~(A) and property~(B) is independent of the choice of the subset~$\Omega$ of~$H$, provided it is bounded and has nonempty interior in~$H$.
+\begin{remark} \begin{enumerate} \item The veracity of each of property~(A) and property~(B) is independent of the choice of the subset $\Omega$ of $H$, provided it is bounded and has nonempty interior in $H$.

-Concerning property~(B), we first remark that~$F$ depends only on the subspace~$\langle\Omega v\rangle$ generated by~$\Omega v$.
-This space is contained in~$\langle H v\rangle$, and not in any proper subspace.
-Indeed,~$\Omega$ can not be contained in the inverse image by~$h \to h v$ of a proper subspace of~$\langle H v\rangle$: this inverse image is a proper differential subvariety, and has empty interior.
-We proved property~(B) depends only on~$\langle H v\rangle$ and not on a specific~$\Omega$.
+\item Concerning property~(B), we first remark that $F$ depends only on the subspace $\langle \Omega v\rangle$ generated by $\Omega v$.
+This space is contained in $\langle H v\rangle$, and not in any proper subspace.
+Indeed, $\Omega$ can not be contained in the inverse image by $h \to h v$ of a proper subspace of $\langle H v\rangle$: this inverse image is a proper differential subvariety, and has empty interior.
+We proved property~(B) depends only on $\langle H v\rangle$ and not on a specific $\Omega$.